SveltePress/sveltepress/README.md

 </script>
 <!-- Some layout content -->
 ```
+Notice that you will no longer need to `import 'uno.css'`, the `virtual:sveltepress` would handle that
 - Now you can start to write markdowns.

 ## Online docs and demos